 Planning and Planting

 This is a fantastic time to plan your landscape design.
-As trees drop their leaves and perennials and annuals fade, the bones of your garden are exposed, allowing you to more clearly envision how your space could be transformed into an even more joyful retreat for yourself.
+As trees drop their leaves and perennials and annuals fade, the bones of your garden are exposed, allowing you to more clearly envision how your space could be transformed.
 Consider consulting with a landscape designer to plan a beautiful and bountiful garden that can be enjoyed for years to come.
-Bill Clodfelter, our Landscape Services Manager, provides garden coaching services to give you ideas, which can progress to a full design and planting if you so choose.
+We are proud to offer personalized garden coaching services with our designer Bill to help you brainstorm and generate ideas for your outdoor space, which can progress to a full design and planting if you so choose.
+And our lead kitchen gardener, Cythia, is at the ready to help you plan out your edible garden beds for the year to come.

-Although the holidays may still look a little different for many of us this year, we are looking forward to gathering in person with loved ones soon.
-Whatever your plans, it's nice to get into the spirit of the holidays by adding a few seasonal touches to your home.
+With Thanksgiving around the corner, we look forward to ushering in the holiday season with a few seasonal touches in November that really help it feel like home for the holidays.
 Fresh bundles of cedar, spruce, pine, and more can be used to create a festive wreath to adorn your door — and if you're particularly resourceful, you might even be able to source the materials from your own garden!

 For gardeners already itching to see spring blooms, consider forcing bulbs indoors to use as holiday centerpieces.
 You'll need to plan ahead to ensure that your plants are blooming in time for a certain date, but Paperwhites and Amaryllis are both great options that require no additional chill period.
 (See our guide to forcing holiday bulbs indoors for a full how-to.)

-Handmade wreaths and potted Paperwhites also make for great housewarming gifts for loved ones.
-After all, one of the true joys of gardening is sharing.
+Handmade wreaths and potted Paperwhites also make great housewarming gifts for loved ones.
+After all, one of the true joys of gardening is sharing!